greggersaurus/OpenSteamController/ReverseEngineering/README.md

 # Reverse Engineering

-The work in this directory focuses on deconstructing the firmware and hardware of the Steam Controller.
-The understanding gained from this is the basis for the other work being done in this project.
+The work in this directory focuses on deconstructing the official firmware and hardware of the Steam Controller.
+The understanding gained from this is the basis for the other Subprojects in the Open Steam Controller Project.

 # Understanding the Hardware